 The St Vincent Street Church is the only intact survivor of his churches, with its design offering great insight into his style.

 Other important works still standing include Moray Place, Great Western Terrace, Egyptian Halls in Union Street, Grecian Buildings in Sauchiehall Street, and his villa, Holmwood House, at Cathcart, which is now owned by the National Trust for Scotland and is renowned for its intricately designed interiors and exterior.

 Charles Rennie Mackintosh was a pioneering Glaswegian architect and designer and is known as one of the most creative figures of the 20th century and as a leading figure in the European Art Nouveau movement.
+As an architect, designer and artist, Glasgow’s most famous son has left a magnificent legacy of buildings, drawings, designs and motifs stamped upon his home city.
+From Queen's Cross Church to the intricately recreated tearoom, Mackintosh at the Willow to his final commission in the city, Scotland Street School - his distinctive style is apparent.
 Read more about how you can experience Mackintosh in Glasgow.

 Mackintosh Queen's Cross

 A great way to explore Glasgow’s diverse architectural heritage is on a walking tour of the city, whether that’s a self-guided exploration of the Mackintosh buildings, a guided tour of one of our unique venues or by just taking a wander through the city’s diverse neighbourhoods, there is so much to discover.
 And if this has peaked your interest, you can read even more about Glasgow's great architects and attractions.